Compare 92 Business/Managerial Economics. programs ranked by graduate earnings. Average earnings: $74,598. Top programs: $162,355+.

 While school rankings suggest predictable outcomes, Business/Managerial Economics tells a different story.
-Across 92 programs, earnings range from $77,352 to $122,309—variation that tracks program quality, not overall school reputation.
+Across 92 programs, earnings range from $31K to $162K—variation that tracks program quality, not overall school reputation.
+The spread is too wide to be explained by prestige alone, which means where you study this field matters far more than how famous the school is.

 | Rank | School | Program Earnings | Cohort Size | Student Debt | Student GPS | Parent Debt | Parent GPS |